firezone/firezone/CONTRIBUTING.md

 recommended to use `172.28.0.0/16` for your `AllowedIPs` parameter when using host-based WireGuard clients with Firezone running under Docker Desktop.

+### asdf-vm Setup

+While not strictly required, we use [asdf-vm](https://asdf-vm.com) to manage language versions for Firezone.
+You'll need to install the language runtimes according to the versions laid out in the [.tool-versions](.tool-versions) file.

+If using asdf, simply run `asdf install` from the project root.

+This is used to run static analysis checks during [pre-commit](#pre-commit) and for any local, non-Docker development or testing.

+### Pre-commit

+We use [pre-commit](https://pre-commit.com) to catch any static analysis issues before code is committed.
+Install with Homebrew: `brew install pre-commit` or
+pip: `pip install pre-commit`.

 ### The ENV file

 For running tests and developing Firezone outside of Docker, you'll need some